parse-community/parse-server/README.md

 #### MongoDB

 Parse Server is continuously tested with the most recent releases of MongoDB to ensure compatibility.
 We follow the [MongoDB support schedule](https://www.mongodb.com/support-policy) and [MongoDB lifecycle schedule](https://www.mongodb.com/support-policy/lifecycles) and only test against versions that are officially supported and have not reached their end-of-life date.
-We consider the end-of-life date of a MongoDB "rapid release" to be the same as its major version release.
+MongoDB "rapid releases" are ignored as these are considered pre-releases of the next major version.

 | Version     | Latest Version | End-of-Life   | Compatible |
 | ----------- | -------------- | ------------- | ---------- |